- INTERPOL Stockholm

 7 de septiembre de 1923

-Law enforcement services in Sweden are provided by one single police organization, the National Swedish Police, which is part of the Ministry of Justice.
-Additionally, each of Sweden’s 21 county police authorities is responsible for maintaining public order and security and preventing crime in its own county.
+Law enforcement services in Sweden are provided by one single police organization, the Swedish Police Authority, which is part of the Ministry of Justice.

 National police objectives: